fomar123/Automation-with-Python/README.md

 # Project: Website Monitoring with Python Script

 ##### The goal of this project is to monitor a website and automate actions in response to various scenarios.
-The project is broken down into several key steps:

 ##### Step 1: Preparation: Setting Up the Environment
 - Create a server on Linode to host the website.
 - Install Docker on the server.